Offline Handwritten Signature Verification - Literature Review: Introduction

 The handwritten signature is a particularly important type of biometric trait, mainly due to its ubiquitous use to verify a person's identity in legal, financial and administrative areas.
 One of the reasons for its widespread use is that the process to collect handwritten signatures is non-invasive, and people are familiar with the use of signatures in their daily life \cite{plamondon_online_2000}.

-Signature verification systems aim to automatically discriminate if the biometric sample is indeed of a particular person or not, that is, they are used to classify query signatures as genuine or forgeries.
-This type of system usually consist of an enrolment phase, where the users of the system provide samples of their signatures, and an operation (or classification) phase, where a user claims the identity of a person and provide a query signature.
-The system then classifies such query as genuine (confirming the user identity), or as a forgery.

-In the research of automated signature verification systems, forgeries are often classified in three types: random, simple and skilled (or simulated) forgeries.
+Signature verification systems aim to automatically discriminate if the biometric sample is indeed of a claimed individual.
+In other words, they are used to classify query signatures as genuine or forgeries.
+Forgeries are commonly classified in three types: random, simple and skilled (or simulated) forgeries.
 In the case of random forgeries, the forger has no information about the user or his signature and uses his own signature instead.
 In this case, the forgery contains a different semantic meaning than the genuine signatures from the user, presenting a very different overall shape.
 In the case of simple forgeries, the forger has knowledge of the user's name, but not about the user's signature.
 In this case, the forgery may present more similarities to the genuine signature, in particular for users that sign with their full name, or part of it.
 In skilled forgeries, the forger has access for both the user's name and signature, and often practices imitating the user's signature.
 This result in forgeries that have higher resemblance to the genuine signature, and therefore are harder to detect.

-Depending on the acquisition method, signature verification is divided in two categories: online (dynamic) and offline (static).
-In the online case, an acquisition device (such as a digitizing table) is used to acquire the user's signature.
-The data is collected as a sequence ${S(n)}, n = 1,...,N$, where $S(n)$ is the signal sampled at time $n\Delta_t$, $\Delta_t$ being the sampling interval.
-The signal may contain only the position of the pen, or include additional information such as the pen inclination, pressure, etc. In offline signature verification, the signature is acquired for the system after the writing process is completed.
-In this case, the signature is represented as a digital image, usually in grayscale format, as a set of points ${S(x,y)}, 0 <= x <= H, 0 <= y <= W$, where $H$ and $W$ denote the image height and width \cite{impedovo_automatic_2008}.
+Depending on the acquisition method, signature verification systems are divided in two categories: online (dynamic) and offline (static).
+In the online case, an acquisition device, such as a digitizing table, is used to acquire the user's signature.
+The data is collected as a sequence over time, containing the position of the pen, and in some cases including additional information such as the pen inclination, pressure, etc. In offline signature verification, the signature is acquired after the writing process is completed.
+In this case, the signature is represented as a digital image \cite{impedovo_automatic_2008}.